GMDU/datapack.dev/src/index.md

 title: 'Home'
 meta:
   desc:
-    '11st-Starter-Kit is a minimal starting point for building static websites with 11ty, powered by Vite with Tailwind CSS and Alpine.js.'
+    'datapack.dev - pushing the boundaries of a datapack'
 ---

-# datapack.dev is poggers
+# welcome to datapack.dev